DZ9/HelloMOOC/README.md

 # HelloMOOC
-A MOOC platform.Designed for a English training orgnization.
+A MOOC platform.Designed for an English training orgnization.